fmway/basham/README.md

 ### Specifiers

-Fortunately, there's only one specifier.
+Fortunately, there are more than one specifier (which is unfortunate for me to maintain).
 | Specifiers | Functions |
 |------------|-----------|
 | `--arch`   | Specify the build architecture |